 No Tags Found!

-This is my first post, so apologies if any rules I have broken while posting the content or the method.
+Dear All, this is my first post, so apologies if I have broken any rules while posting the content or the method.
 Feedback is appreciated if any.
-I want to know if there is any labor law that specifies that the experience and relieving letter is only given to full-time employees and not needed for a consultant role (an employee and employer relationship based on year-on-year consultancy agreement).
+I want to know if there is any labor law that specifies that the experience and relieving letter is only given to full-time employees and not needed for a consultant role (an employee and employer relationship based on a year-on-year consultancy agreement).

 Acknowledge(0)